Insta360Develop/CameraSDK-iOS/README.md

 }];
 ```

-> Note: `true` indicates that fusion is not required, while `false` indicates that fusion is necessary.
+> Note: `true` indicates that fusion is not required, while `false` indicates that fusion is necessary for outputting HDR photos.
 The X4 supports in-camera fusion, so it only needs to be set to `true`, while other camera models should be set to `false`.
 When the X4 is in HDR Photo mode, captured photos will always have the fused effect.
 Therefore, when using the X4, HDR effects can only be disabled by switching to a different mode.

 #### <a name="Video_Caputure" />Video Capture</a>